-The cloud integration platform includes hundreds of reusable Template Integration Processes (TIPs) (Figure 3) that are searchable with a single click in an online library.
+WebSphere Cast Iron Cloud integration includes hundreds of reusable Template Integration Processes (TIPs) (Figure 3) that are searchable with a single click in an online library.
 This online library contains templates for all of the most common cloud integration scenarios.
-These templates provide a question-andanswer-based wizard that walks users through a common integration scenario.
+These templates provide a question- and answer-based wizard that walks users through a common integration scenario.
 For example, a TIP might ask for all of the information needed to transform an opportunity in a CRM system to an order in an ERP system.
 Customers and partners can create their own wizard-driven reusable templates with the point-and-click TIP Development Kit and make them instantly available to the entire user community.

-Cloud Integration Platforms: Aligned with Salesforce.com
+Cloud integration platforms: Aligned with Salesforce.com

-The ease of using the next-generation Cloud integration platforms matches the simplicity delivered by salesforce.com.
+The ease of using WebSphere Cast Iron Cloud integration matches the simplicity delivered by salesforce.com.
 Both eliminate the need to write any code, do not require installation or deployment of software and provide configuration capability.
 The benefits of this solution fit well with companies' expectations of a cloud-based application:

 - Integration in days.
-The cloud platform's TIP library enables companies to integrate in days, instead of weeks or months.
+Cast Iron's TIP library enables companies to integrate in days, instead of weeks or months.
 This aligns with the on-demand nature of Salesforce.com, as users can access critical business information quickly. - Thousands in cost savings.
 The "configuration, not coding" design has helped a number of companies slash integration costs compared to traditional approaches.
 In addition, companies have reduced ERP licensing costs by eliminating the need for Salesforce.com users to login to back-office applications.
 Also due to the term licensing pricing options available, companies have slashed their upfront capital expenditure costs.